romainsacchi/carculator/docs/modeling.rst

 `References <#references>`__

 This document intends to describe the *carculator* model, assumptions and inventories as exhaustively as possible.
-It also extends the comparative analysis presented in the manuscript (see Section 4).
 *carculator* is an open-source Python library.
 Its code is publicly available via its `Github repository <https://github.com/romainsacchi/carculator>`__.
 There is